 Ode to the Confederate Dead by Allen Tate

 This piece is one of Tate’s best poems and is considered by some critics to be his most important.
 It was published in 1928 in Mr. Pope and Other Poems.
 The poem takes much of its influence from the work of T.S.
 Eliot, but it takes place in a confederate graveyard in the south.
 The author uses the graveyard and the buried dead as a metaphor for the narrator’s unsettled mind.
 It is written in a stream of consciousness style.
-Here is a quote from the benign of the poem:
+Here is a quote from the beginning of the poem:

 Row after row with strict impunity

 The headstones yield their names to the element,